jropinion/content/blog_content/race_convo.md

 C: “Yea, it’s easy to complain, what solutions do you propose?”

-J: “I think the demonstrations are find, but just talking about it or raising awareness will not do anything.
+J: “I think the demonstrations are fine, but just talking about it or raising awareness will not do anything.
 I guess I disagree with the demonstration because I just don’t see the value ultimately.
 It seems like just making a scene for no reason.
 There really is no need to just sit around and talk.
 What is there to do?”

 S: “Well, wait.
 Just because Juannell might not be able to readily suggest solutions doesn’t mean the problems aren’t real.
 It seems you guys are inquiring about solutions as a way to disqualify very real grievances, and that’s not fair.”